 Performances and Tours

 Throughout the year, the KJSO offers several concerts at Chenery Auditorium and outreach performances elsewhere in the community.
-Every few years, we also embark on an a major international tour.
+Every few years, we also embark on a major international tour.

 Howard Chenery Auditorium